-Floppy drives have two cables--a ribbon-type data cable between the floppy drive and its mainboard header, and a power cable that leads to the power supply.
-The data cable joins the back of the floppy drive with the floppy drive header J6 on the mainboard.
-Data ribbon cables often have two connectors, allowing up to two floppy drives to share the same ribbon cable.
+Floppy drives have two primary connectors, a ribbon cable called the data cable, and a power connection to the power supply.
+The ribbon cable connects the back of the floppy drive with the floppy controller port J5 on the mainboard.
+Data ribbon cables often have two connectors.
+If you have more than one floppy drive on your system, they often share the same ribbon cable.

-The data cable also has a colored stripe to help you orient the connector.
-Always attach a cable connector so the colored stripe is nearest Pin 1 of the mainboard connector.
+The data cable also has a red stripe.
+Whenever connecting or disconnecting the ribbon cable, be sure to attach the cable connectors so the red stripe is pointing toward pin 1 of the connector.
 Pin 1 is often labelled with a small triangle or filled in corner.